fireundubh/playwithfire/fallout4/mods/auto-loot.md

 ## Version History

+### Version 1.1.4.2

+#### Fixed Issue

+* Fixed an issue where items in locked containers could be looted without Auto Lockpick enabled (Part III)

+#### Compatibility

+* Added a lockpicking perks formlist to support unlocking containers using mod-added perks

 ### Version 1.1.4.1 - Hotfix

 **Version Note:** Because Nexus has [a longstanding bug](https://github.com/Nexus-Mods/web-issues/issues/601) where you cannot replace a file with a new file if the new file has the same version, the version had to be changed.